writethedocs/www/docs/conf/portland/2021/unconference.rst

 To lead an unconf session, propose a topic and pick a time; unconf sessions are scheduled for the same time slots as talks on the main stage.

+{% if flaghasschedule %}

-Sessions take place in Hopin, but you propose a session by adding your topic to a timeslot and table number in the  `Unconference sign-up sheet <https://docs.google.com/spreadsheets/d/1IjA2yQWi1qVhopJ8PyG2obMVa5nodIRsggFSJACaWRk/edit?usp=sharing>`__.
+Sessions take place in Hopin, but you propose a session by adding your topic to a timeslot and table number in the  `Unconference sign-up sheet <{{unconf.url}}>`__.

+{% else %}

+Sessions take place in Hopin, but you propose a session by adding your topic to a timeslot and table number in the  Unconference sign-up sheet, which will be linked here closer to the event.

+{% endif %}

 When it's time for your session to begin, join the session in Hopin that corresponds to the table number you signed up for.
 There's a 15 minute break between sessions, but the previous session might still be running, so let them know it's time to switch.
 Give attendees a few minutes to join, then start the conversation!